 In addition to UV bulb, UV LED torchlight offers a concentrated light beam with strong output intensity.
 This UV lighting solution for UV photography is perfect to help photographers focusing on their subject once the Kolari Vision UV transmitting bandpass filter is put in front of the lens.
-The best performance is offered by the Nichia diode UV LEDs, one specific brand that uses this diode is Jaxman.
+Kolari Vision offers one on their online store here!

 Safety note: UV LEDs emits pure UV light.
 Never watch the LED or light the eyes of your models, and always keep eyes protection (safety glasses…) when using such torchlight.
 Likewise, never look through a UV pass filter, particularly not at a UV light source.

 Full-Spectrum Speed Lite Flashes: